 The name of the work associated with the track. (since Picard 1.3)

-The names of the writers associated with the related work. (since Picard 1.0).
+A multi-value tag containing the names of the writers associated with the related work. (since Picard 1.0).
 This is not written to most file formats automatically.
 You can merge this with composers with a script like:$copymerge(composer, writer)

 If you enable “Use genres from MusicBrainz”, you get:

-Genre information from MusicBrainz (since Picard 2.1, earlier versions used folksonomy tags)
+A multi-value tag containing the specified genre information from MusicBrainz (since Picard 2.1, earlier versions used folksonomy tags)